 We just released our 2017 Camp Calendar!
 Check out the exciting new and redesigned events we’re offering this year.
 View Camp Calendar

 Road Race or Long Endurance Event Taper

 If you’re preparing for a long one- or two-day event like a road race, the Leadville 100, or an MS150, your week should have one longer ride in it, preferably Wednesday.
 This is a “supercompensation ride” to deplete your carbohydrate stores and get your body to jumpstart all the metabolic processes so it’s prepared for the next time you pull something like that… like race day.
 People ask about 3-day and one-day carbohydrate loading techniques, and nutritionally they can both work, but overall for long one- or two-day events we find a supercompensation ride followed by a moderate increase in carbohydrate intake to be highly effective and less likely to be disruptive to an athlete’s routine.

 If it’s a criterium or other short event you’re preparing for, then you need to balance rest with short, maximum-intensity workouts in order to keep your body primed without inducing a lot of fatigue.
-This can mean two sessions (Tues/Thurs or Wed/Fri) that include “1-on-1-offs”, 1 minute max efforts with one minute recoveries.
+This can mean two sessions (Tuesday/Thursday or Wednesday/Friday) that include “1-on-1-offs”, one-minute max efforts with one-minute recoveries.
 Three sets of three is usually sufficient.
-You can also try high-speed sprints, even the day before the event, as these 15-second efforts that start from about 25-27mph downhill are great for making riders feel fast, powerful, and “open”.
+You can also try high-speed sprints, even the day before the event, as these 15-second efforts that start from about 25-27mph downhill are great for making riders feel fast, powerful, and “open.”

 Sample Road Race/Century/Charity Ride Taper